pratikp676/K-Nearest-Neighbors-Algorithm/README.md

 # K-Nearest-Neighbors-Algorithm
-This program is an implementation of K Neares Neighbors machine learning algorithm.
+This program is an implementation of K Nearest Neighbors machine learning algorithm.